Mapping the landscape of histomorphological cancer phenotypes using self-supervised learning on unlabeled, unannotated pathology slides: Online Methods

-Leiden community detection \cite{Traag2018} has been shown to be a successful algorithm on discovering well connected communities in graph structures.
-Derived as an improvement from Louvain algorithm \cite{Blondel2008}, it uses an heuristic method to find partitions in graphs.
+Leiden community detection \cite{Traag2018} has been shown to be a successful algorithm for discovering well connected communities in graph structures.
+Derived as an improvement from Louvain algorithm \cite{Blondel2008}, it uses a heuristic method to find partitions in graphs.

 The algorithm starts by assigning each node in the graph to a different community, then it iterates through the steps described below until there are no further changes in the network.
 Firstly, for each node the algorithm will evaluate the gain of modularity when the node is moved from the current community to a neighboring one; if there's a positive gain, the node is kept in the new community.
-After an initial pass, this process is repeated for nodes that changed community until it reaches a local maxima, finding a partition of the graph.
+After an initial pass, this process is repeated for nodes that changed community until it reaches a local maximum, finding a partition of the graph.
 Secondly, the previous partition is refined by possibly further splitting some of the previously defined communities.
-This is done by randomly merging a node to a community if it increases modularity, which allows to further explore the partition space and avoid badly connected communities, a shortcoming from Louvain algorithm \cite{Traag2018}.
+This is done by randomly merging a node to a community if it increases modularity, which allows to further explore the partition space and avoids badly connected communities, a shortcoming from Louvain algorithm \cite{Traag2018}.
 Finally, nodes in each community are aggregated and communities are treated as nodes in the next iteration.

-Modularity is defined by Equation \ref{eq:leiden_modularity}, where $e_{c}$ is the number of edges in a community c, $\frac{K_{c}^{2}}{2 m}$ is the expected number of edges, $K_{c}$ is the sum of the degrees of the nodes in a community $c$, and $m$ is the total number of edges in the network. $\gamma$ is the resolution parameter where higher values lead to more communities and lower values to fewer communities
+Modularity is defined by \textbf{Equation \ref{eq:leiden_modularity}}, where $e_{c}$ is the number of edges in a community c, $\frac{K_{c}^{2}}{2 m}$ is the expected number of edges where $K_{c}$ is the sum of the degrees of the nodes in a community $c$, and $m$ is the total number of edges in the network. $\gamma$ is the resolution parameter where higher values lead to more communities and lower values to fewer communities: